 This is the classic yellow risotto with saffron that is associated with the city of Milano.
 There is a legend surrounding the origin of this dish concerning what happened in 1574 at the wedding banquet of the daughter of Valerio da Profondavalle, a Flemish artisan responsible for the fabrication of the glass windows of the Duomo, Milan’s renowned Gothic Cathedral.
 In those days, saffron was used to give the yellow color to glass, and since the banquet was held in one of the building annexes of the Duomo, supposedly a sachet of saffron accidentally fell into the risotto while it was cooking.
 A beautiful story— and possibly true.
 Saffron was already being used in cooking at the time, but maybe for risotti it did happen that way.

-- 7 cups hot Beef Stock or canned chicken broth
+- 7 cups hot Meat Stock or canned chicken broth (Meat Stock Recipe)

 - 1/2 teaspoon saffron threads